 Grooming

 The Bull Arab breed is easy and minimal maintenance dog.
-The dog has a short and soft coat, with some of them having an undercoat too.
+The dog has a short, soft coat, and some may also have an undercoat.
 Brushing occasionally once a week with a natural bristle brush or slicker brush will be more than enough.
 They need brushing more often during the seasonal change to avoid loose hair falling on the floor or furniture.
 The short undercoat hair can float in air and fall in food or drinks when not brushed regularly.

 The dog should only bathe when there is a need and best to bathe is during seasonal shedding to hasten the process.
 There is no need for a visit to a professional groomer.
 Clean their hanging ears, which may attract moisture and dirt with vet-approved solutions to prevent infections.
 Clip their nails once in a couple of weeks.